Shippable/docs/sources/provision/google-cloud-with-ansible.md

         project_id: "{{ ansible_env.MYGCLCLICONFIG_INTEGRATION_PROJECTNAME }}"
 ```

-In our `runCLI` job, `IN: myGclCliConfig` gives the following environment variables
+In our `runSh` job, `IN: myGclCliConfig` gives the following environment variables:

-- `MYGCLCLICONFIG_INTEGRATION_PROJECTNAME` - Project name given in the google cloud account integration.
+  - `MYGCLCLICONFIG_INTEGRATION_PROJECTNAME` - Project name given in the Google Cloud account integration.
-- `MYGCLCLICONFIG_INTEGRATION_SERVICEACCOUNTEMAIL` - Service Account Email given in the google cloud account integration.
+  - `MYGCLCLICONFIG_INTEGRATION_SERVICEACCOUNTEMAIL` - Service Account Email given in the Google Cloud account integration.
-- `MYGCLCLICONFIG_INTEGRATION_CREDENTIALFILE_PATH` - Path of the credential file with the content given in the google cloud account integration.
+  - `MYGCLCLICONFIG_INTEGRATION_CREDENTIALFILE_PATH` - Path of the credential file with the content given in the Google Cloud account integration.

-Note that, the environment variable name is generated based on the format `x_INTEGRATION_APITOKEN`, where x is the cliConfig resource name in upper case.
+Note that, the environment variable name is generated based on the format `x_INTEGRATION_APITOKEN`, where x is the cliConfig resource name in upper case with any characters other than letters, numbers, or underscores removed.

 ### Create timed Ansible pipeline job
-To schedule a Pipeline job to automatically execute an Ansible playbook on a
+To schedule a pipeline job to automatically execute an Ansible playbook on a
 recurring basis, add a `time` resource.

 `shippable.resources.yml`: